 Continuing the theme of restoration and intervention in historical buildings, the design of the six-star Capella Resort brings together old and new in a tropical context.
-It integrates two Tanah Merah military buildings - dating from the 1880s and built as recreational spaces for officers - with a new hotel, villas, extensive event spaces and a spa.
-Malay for 'red earth', Tanah Merah is a reference to Singapore's lateritic soil, whose colour is reflected in the terracotta roofs of the region's colonial architecture.
-The approach has been to highlight the old, drawing on the existing buildings' proportions, shading devices and colour palette, while locating the new suites and villas within a tropical sanctuary.
+This retrofit project integrates two Tanah Merah military buildings – dating from the 1880s and built as recreational spaces for officers – with a new hotel, villas, extensive event spaces and a spa.
+Malay for ‘red earth’, Tanah Merah is a reference to Singapore’s lateritic soil, whose colour is reflected in the terracotta roofs of the region’s colonial architecture.
+The approach has been to highlight the old, drawing on the existing buildings’ proportions, shading devices and colour palette, while locating the new suites and villas within a tropical sanctuary.

 Sentosa lies close to the southern coast of Singapore Island and has a rainforest climate, with high levels of humidity and rainfall.
 Reinterpreting elements of the colonial vernacular, the scheme’s design offers a similarly climatic response: deep, sheltered walkways resonate with the nineteenth-century colonnades; the roof canopy extends to provide protection from the rain; and the facade is enclosed by a unifying skin of horizontal brises soleils, which take the form of large earth-toned screens.
 The original white stone structures have been restored and form the gateway to the resort.